vector-of-bool/vector-of-bool.github.io/_drafts/project-layout.md

 <div class="admonition" markdown="1">
 # Lookout!

-**Nothing** from the main source tree should depend on a `contrib/`, but a `contrib/` sub-project may depend on other `contrib/` sub-projects.
+**Nothing** from the main source tree should depend on a `extras/`, but an `extras/` sub-project may depend on other `extras/` sub-projects.
 </div>

 ## Subdirectory: `util/`

 This directory contains scripts and utilities that are "meta" to the project.
-This might include turn-key build scripts, linting scripts, test scripts, or whatever else might be useful to a developer working on the project.
+This might include turn-key build scripts, linting scripts, code-generation scripts, test scripts, or whatever else might be useful to a developer working on the project.
 This is not part of the external-facing user interface for the project.

 ## Subdirectory: `test/`